An open-source, Windows operating system software with an intuitive interface ideal for a wide range of designs with a free version.

 - Auto-Router: Automated optimal trace routing streamlines complex designs.

-- Component Manager: Efficiently organize and access components.
+- Component Manager: Efficiently organize and access components during the development process.

 - Silkscreen Layer Editing: Enhanced board labeling ensures clarity during manufacturing.